 - An exchange of letters or communication which provides a record of the agreement;

 - An exchange of the statement of claim and defence in which the existence of the agreement is alleged and not denied by the other.

 B. The Chaitanya case: one party had signed the agreement, the other kept the signed copy on its record and acted in pursuance of that agreement

 An application was filed in Chaitanya for the appointment of an arbitrator.
 The question was: was the written form requirement satisfied?

 The court had the following facts before her:

-- DJB sent to Chaitanya copies of the contracts which contained the terms and conditions based in which the specific work orders were to be issued.
+- DJB sent to Chaitanya copies of the contracts, which contained the terms and conditions based on which the specific work orders were to be issued.
 This agreement had an arbitration clause.

 - Chaitanya executed the contract on a stamp paper, signed it and sent it back to DJB.
 DJB kept it on its record but did not sign it.

 - DJB issued work orders.
 It was a standard practice of DJB, not denied in court, that work orders were issued only when the bidders agreed to the terms and conditions.
 This was in line with the practice directions given in public interest litigation in KG Bhandari v.
 Delhi Jal Board, (2013) 102 DLT 938.